Security Window & Gate Bars

-It’s clear that window bars are effective on several levels.
+It’s clear that window security bars are useful on several levels.
 They prevent easy access into your home through a window.
 However, much of their effectiveness is psychological.
 Intruders prefer to work quickly, quietly, and they don’t like complications.
 Simply the sight of window bars is often enough to discourage a burglar from even attempting a burglary.
 Window bars send a clear signal that you have taken measures to protect your home.

 Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
-In some instances security window film may be a preferred option.
+In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.

 Where to Install Bars

 A good start is to install bars on the windows that are least visible and easiest to reach.
-Basement windows are particularly susceptible to burglary: They are low, and often hidden in shadows and obscured by shrubs and fences or window wells, allowing intruders to enter out-of-sight of your neighbours.
+Basement windows are especially susceptible to burglary: They are low, and often hidden in shadows and obscured by shrubs and fences or window wells, allowing intruders to enter out-of-sight of your neighbours.

 Window bars can be useful protection for detached garages with windows where alarm systems are difficult to install.

 While window bars can be a source of protection, installed incorrectly they can be a fire hazard.
 In many jurisdictions, window bars must have the capacity to be easily open from the inside.
 If you are considering installing your own window bars, ensure they have a quick release key system and that the keys are kept in close proximity to the window bars, in plain sight for occupants, but out of arms reach of a potential intruder still outside.